-Founded in 2008, the Shi Center for Sustainability provides our students with a wide range of creative sustainability projects.
-The center supports student sustainability fellowships, which many of our majors are awarded.
-The fellowships engage students in research and internships with local government agencies and community organizations, as well as Furman.
+The David E. Shi Center for Sustainable Communities strives to promote sustainable communities that are socially just and equitable, environmentally sound and resilient, and economically viable and inclusive.
+The institute supports dozens of student sustainability fellowships every year, which vary from summer experiences to semester-long or year-long experiences.
+The fellows engage in internships with local government agencies and community organizations, as well as Furman.
 Examples include working with the City of Greenville, local nonprofit organizations, and the university’s greenhouse gas inventory.
-The center also supports farming, and other activities to raise awareness about sustainable living.
-Learn more about the Shi Center.
+The Institute also supports farming, and other activities to raise awareness about sustainable living.